 The Plough Inn is located at Stoke Cross, adjacent to the Wye Valley Brewery, fronting onto the A465.
 The pub is constructed in brick, now whitewashed with an extension to the front, east and west elevation.
 The roof of the Plough Inn is finished in slate with a red brick chimney.
 Windows are a mixture of sash and modern casement windows.
 The Plough Inn appears in its current location on the 1842 parish Tithe map.
-The Village Hall is located on land donated by Bill Symonds, and the Village Hall car park is located on the site of the former school at Stoke Cross.
+The Village Hall is located on the site of the former school at Stoke Cross.
 The hall is a single-story red brick building with gable-end facing the road, casement windows and a pitched tile roof with deep overhanging eaves.
 Bramble Cottage, on the A465 close to the Westbury development appears to be stone built and lime rendered.